Bursary

 Support with Travel, Compulsory Equipment/Kit/Uniform/Trips

 Support for equipment, kit, uniform and trips will only be provided if it is a compulsory part of a course.
 We may reimburse students if they have paid in advance or we may transfer the funds to the curriculum area to purchase on behalf of eligible students.
-Students may be eligible to receive a contribution towards travel based on how far you live from your college campus.
+Students may be eligible to receive a contribution towards travel costs, depending on the distance between their home and their college campus.

 Payments